tommyettinger/anim8-gdx/README.md

 dither much stronger and may make the image less legible.
 NEUE, SCATTER, DODGY, and DIFFUSION sometimes have trouble with very high dither strengths, though how much trouble varies based on the palette, and they also tend to look good just before major issues appear.
 NEUE is calibrated to look best at dither strength 1.0, as is DODGY, but NEUE may stay looking good at higher strengths for longer than SCATTER or DODGY do.
+GOURD is quite sensitive to changes in ditherStrength; it usually doesn't look very good with strength less than 0.75f.
 The `setDitherStrength(float)` methods on PNG8 and AnimatedGif were added in version 0.3.5 .

 # Palette Generation